Sheriff1980/n8n-nodes-canva-en/README.md

 # n8n-nodes-canva

 <p align="center"><br>
-Este Community Node é uma solução 100% gratuita, criada com o intuito de simplificar e auxiliar toda a comunidade a integrar e utilizar ao máximo os principais recursos oferecidos pela <b>Canva Connect API</b> em seus projetos no N8N.
+This Community Node is a 100% free solution, created with the intention of simplifying and helping the entire community to integrate and make the most of the main resources offered by the <b>Canva Connect API</b> in their N8N projects.
 </p>
 <br>